Admin808000/DevOpsforDatabasesHandsonLab/readmeservicecreate.md

-We are creating HOL for Azure Rahul
+We are creating HOL for Azure Rahul Navale